Cranbourne School: Amalgamating with Fort Hill Community School

 At the end of the 2015-2016 academic year, Headmistress Betty Elkins resigned and Jane Aplin took over as Head.
 There are plans to merge the students of Fort Hill Community School with CBEC's due to low numbers at Fort Hill.
 At the county councils decision in June 2017, it was recommended and approved that Fort Hill will close on 31 August 2017.
 All Fort Hill pupils will start at Cranbourne in September 2017.
-Parents who received a place at Fort Hill for their child have been automatically given a place at Cranbourne.